HBuczynski/HSMSimulator/README.md

   * boost library

 ## Usage
-In order to run State Machine and Alexa Simulator applications use `build_on_linux.sh` as follow:
+In order to run State Machine and Alexa Simulator applications use `build_linux.sh` as follow:
   * `./build_linux.sh` - to show help:

 <p align="center">